Here's a cautionary tale for those who think they can have a few drinks and drive a few blocks with no one being the wiser.

 The usual drill followed, and soon the minor accident had major consequences, including a free ride for both drivers to the Clay County Jail.

-story, with a few more particulars.
+Here's the Forum's story, with a few more particulars.

 More from Dateline Minnesota